-California Kaiser Mental Health Workers Launch Strike, Problems 'Keep Getting Worse'
+California Kaiser Mental Health Workers Launch Strike; Problems 'Keep Getting Worse'

 More than 4,000 Kaiser Permanente mental health professionals in California launched a five-day strike on Monday at Kaiser facilities across the state.

-Psychologists, social workers, psychiatric nurses, addiction specialists and others represented by the National Union of Healthcare Workers, say that Kaiser Mental Health clinics are severely understaffed, forcing some to work after hours to serve more patients.
-Meanwhile, they say, patients are forced to wait as long as two months or more for follow-up appointments due to inadequate staffing.
+Psychologists, social workers, psychiatric nurses, addiction specialists and others represented by the National Union of Healthcare Workers say that Kaiser mental health clinics are severely understaffed, forcing some to work after hours to serve more patients.
+Meanwhile, they say, patients are forced to wait as long as two months or more for follow-up appointments because of inadequate staffing.

-"We're striking because the problems that plague Kaiser's mental health system keep getting worse," Kenneth Rogers, a Kaiser psychologist said in a statement.
+"We're striking because the problems that plague Kaiser's mental health system keep getting worse," said Kenneth Rogers, a Kaiser psychologist, in a statement.

 "We don't have enough time to provide proper patient care which includes the preparation and follow up work that goes into every appointment.
 And patients are being forced to endure even longer wait times for appointments, while Kaiser sits on billions of dollars refusing to fix the problem," Rogers added.

-Standing outside of the San Leandro child outpatient clinic, clinical psychologist Michael Torres explained that he had joined the picket line to improve services for teenagers struggling with depression, anxiety or serious emotional trauma.
+Standing outside the San Leandro child outpatient clinic, clinical psychologist Michael Torres explained that he had joined the picket line to improve services for teenagers struggling with depression, anxiety or serious emotional trauma.

-In an online video, Torres said, "I'm thinking of a teenager in my practice, who was tragically gang raped.
+In an online video, Torres said, "I'm thinking of a teenager in my practice, who was tragically gang-raped.
 And that person had to wait three to five weeks in between sessions to see me for this trauma."

 Michael is a psychologist at @kpthrive.
 He spoke to us about the trauma of his patients and how urgently Kaiser needs to up its game with mental health care. pic.twitter.com/smGPoofIEy— National Union of Healthcare Workers (@NUHW) December 16, 2019

 He said the long delays prolong symptoms and exacerbate a patient's condition.
-"There is no nationally recognized standard practice that suggests three to five weeks between sessions is OK."
+"There is no nationally recognized standard practice that suggests three to five weeks in between sessions is OK."

 Kaiser released a statement critical of employees for walking off the job while reassuring patients that all hospitals and medical offices will remain open throughout the strike.